eXpServer/expserver.github.io/docs/guides/resources/architecture.md

 ### `xps_session`

 An `xps_sesion` instance is created in the previously mentioned `listener_connection_handler()` function at the same time a new client connection is accepted.
 The session instance is the orchestrator that handles the client requests.
 It will parse the incoming bytes from the client TCP connection using the `xps_http` module.
 Based on the parsed HTTP request, the session instance will lookup the configuration to determine whether it should serve a file or reverse proxy the request.
 On deciding, an `xps_file` instance or an `xps_upstream` instance is created and attached using `xps_pipe` to the session instance.
-Then the bytes flow between the _client_ and corresponding _file_ or _upstream_ through the _session_ instance.
+Then the bytes flow between the _client_ and corresponding _file_ or _upstream server_ through the _session_ instance.

 ### `xps_http`

-The `xps_http` module contains 2 _struct types_: `xps_http_req` and `xps_http_res` . `xps_http_req` takes in a [data buffer](https://en.wikipedia.org/wiki/Data_buffer) from the client and parses it according to the [HTTP specification](https://www.rfc-editor.org/rfc/rfc9110) to create the request instance. `xps_http_res` takes in a [HTTP response code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) and sets up a response instance with appropriate [HTTP headers](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields).
+The `xps_http` module contains 2 _struct types_: `xps_http_req` and `xps_http_res` . `xps_http_req` takes in a data buffer which is essentially a char array allocated using `malloc()` from the client and parses it according to the [HTTP specification](https://www.rfc-editor.org/rfc/rfc9110) to create the request instance. `xps_http_res` takes in a [HTTP response code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) and sets up a response instance with appropriate [HTTP headers](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields).
 These _types_ also come with a [serialize](https://en.wikipedia.org/wiki/Serialization) function which will convert the _struct_ to a _buffer_ that can be transmitted to the _connection_.

 ### `xps_file`